Supervisor/supervisor/docs/development.rst

 Mailing Lists
 -------------

-Supervisor has a maillist for users.
-You may subscribe to the `Supervisor-users maillist
+Supervisor has a mailing list for users.
+You may subscribe to the `Supervisor-users mailing list
 <http://lists.supervisord.org/mailman/listinfo/supervisor-users>`_.

-Supervisor has a maillist for checkins too.
-You may subscribe to the `Supervisor-checkins maillist
+Supervisor has a mailing list for checkins too.
+You may subscribe to the `Supervisor-checkins mailing list
 <http://lists.supervisord.org/mailman/listinfo/supervisor-checkins>`_.

 Bug Tracker